tanish-jain-225/edvanta/README.md

 **🚀 Built for the Future of Education**

-Edvanta combines cutting-edge AI technology with modern web development practices to create a scalable, accessible, and powerful learning platform that works anywhere, anytime.
+Edvanta combines cutting-edge AI technology with modern React development practices to create a scalable, accessible, and powerful learning platform that delivers exceptional user experiences across all devices.

 ## Contributors